 Transparency is often analyzed as the quality of information the organization shares with its stakeholders.
 Among other things, stakeholders carry an interest in transparency to disentangle whether the organization's activities are consistent with social interests or otherwise ethical.
 Crowdsourcing.
 Crowdsourcing is a specific sourcing model in which individuals or organizations use contributions from Internet users to obtain needed services or ideas.

+Co-creation.
 Co-creation is a form of marketing strategy or business strategy that emphasizes the generation and ongoing realization of mutual firm-customer value.
 It views markets as forums for firms and active customers to share, combine and renew each other's resources and capabilities to create value through new forms of interaction, service and learning mechanisms.
 It differs from the traditional active firm – passive consumer market construct of the past.
 Co-created value arises in the form of personalised, unique experiences for the customer (value-in-use) and ongoing revenue, learning and enhanced market performance drivers for the firm (loyalty, relationships, customer word of mouth).

 Scholars C.K.
 From co-production to co-creation In their review of the literature on "customer participation in production", Neeli Bendapudi and Robert P. In the late 1970s and early 1980s, scholars were mostly concerned with productivity gains through passing on tasks from the firm to the consumer.
 Open source.